sst/sst/www/docs/upgrade-guide.md

     })
     ```

-3. We've removed the need for `srcPath` in function definitions but all your handler paths need to be specified relative to the root of the project.
+2. Function: We've removed the need for `srcPath` in function definitions but all your handler paths need to be specified relative to the root of the project.
     ```diff
     new Function(stack, "fn", {
     - srcPath: "services",